-97. CHI's religious displays (Stations of the Cross and image of Santa Maria delle Grazie), which are located within a wooded area on a 40-acre lot, do not undermine any of the Township's stated objectives for restricting signage.

-98. CHI's religious displays are not "distracting to motorists and pedestrians."
+- 119. CHI's religious displays (Stations of the Cross and image of Santa Maria delle Grazie), which are located within a wooded area on a 40-acre lot, do not undermine any of the Township's stated objectives for restricting signage. - 120.
+CHI's religious displays are not "distracting to motorists and pedestrians."
 They do not "create[] a traffic hazard" nor do they "reduce[] the effectiveness of signs needed to direct and warn the public."
 CHI's religious displays do not "overwhelm the senses, impair sightlines and vistas, create confusion, reduce desired uniform traffic flow, create potential for accidents, affect the tranquility of residential areas, impair aesthetics [or] degrade the quality of a community."
-See Sign Ordinance § 16.01.01.

-99. CHI's religious displays are not placed within the public street right-ofway-they are not even visible from the road-and thus create no visibility or public safety issues whatsoever.
+See Sign Ordinance § 16.01.01. - 121.
+CHI's religious displays are not placed within the public street right-of-way-they are not even visible from the road-and thus create no visibility or public safety issues whatsoever.
 And they create no visual blight.
-An individual who is offended by or objects to Plaintiffs' religious displays would have to trespass on the private property to see them.

-100. Defendants have no legitimate interest, let alone a compelling interest, in ordering Plaintiffs to remove the private religious symbols displayed on the CHI Property.
-Defendants' enforcement of the Township Zoning Ordinance against Plaintiffs' religious displays is arbitrary, capricious, discriminatory, and unreasonable.
+An individual who is offended by or objects to Plaintiffs' religious displays would have to enter the private property to see them-the person is plainly not entering the property for the purpose of prayer and is thus exceeding any permission he or she has to enter the property. - 122.
+Defendants have no legitimate interest, let alone a compelling interest, in ordering Plaintiffs to remove the private religious symbols displayed on the CHI Property.
+Defendants' enforcement of the Township Zoning Ordinance against

+Plaintiffs' religious displays is arbitrary, capricious, discriminatory, irrational, unreasonable, and unconstitutional.
-101. The Sign Ordinance expressly exempts by way of its definition of a "sign" the following: "Legal notices," "Decorative displays in connection with a recognized holiday, provided that the display doesn't exceed 75 days"-an arbitrary number; "Signs required by law"; and "Flags of any country, state, municipality, university, college or school."
-Sign Ordinance § 16.02.02.

-102. By its own terms, the Township's Sign Ordinance exempts from its permit and fee requirement "Historical marker[s]," "Parking lot signs," "Street address signs," and "Temporary signs."
-Sign Ordinance § 16.03.02.

-103. As set forth in this Complaint and by the plain language of the Sign Ordinance, this ordinance is a content-based restriction on speech, Reed v.
+- 123. The Sign Ordinance expressly exempts by way of its definition of a "sign" the following: "Legal notices," "Decorative displays in connection with a recognized holiday, provided that the display doesn't exceed 75 days"-an arbitrary number; "Signs required by law"; and "Flags of any country, state, municipality, university, college or school."
+Sign Ordinance § 16.02.20. - 124.
+By its own terms, the Township's Sign Ordinance exempts from its permit and fee requirement "Historical marker[s]," "Parking lot signs," "Street address signs," and "Temporary signs."
+Sign Ordinance § 16.03.02. - of the Sign Ordinance, this ordinance is a content-based restriction on speech, Reed v.
 Town of Gilbert, 576 U.S. 155, 163-64 (2015), which is unlawful, id. at 163 ("Content-based laws . . . are presumptively unconstitutional and may be justified only if the government proves that they are narrowly tailored to serve compelling state interests."); see also Int'l Outdoor, Inc. v.
 City of Troy, 974 F.3d 690 (6th Cir.
-2020) (requiring strict scrutiny because "the Sign Ordinance imposed a content-based restriction by exempting certain types of messages from the permitting requirements, such as flags and 'temporary signs' that included on- and off-premises real-estate signs, 'garage, estate or yard sale' signs, 'non-commercial signs[,]' '[p]olitical signs[,]' 'holiday or other seasonal signs[,]' and 'constructions signs . . . . ").
+2020) (requiring strict scrutiny because "the Sign Ordinance imposed a content-based restriction by exempting certain types of messages from the permitting requirements, such as flags and 'temporary signs' that included on- and off-premises real-estate signs, 'garage, estate or yard sale' signs, 'non-commercial signs[,]'

+'[p]olitical signs[,]' 'holiday or other seasonal signs[,]' and 'constructions signs . . . . ."').